vineetbitsp/riscv-nvdla/README.md

 #### Citation

-If you find this project useful in your research, please consider citing our work:
+If you find this project useful in your research, please consider citing our work which is accepted in 2025 IEEE 38th International System-on-Chip Conference (SOCC):
 ```
 @misc{kumar2025baremetalriscvnvdla,
       title={Bare-Metal RISC-V + NVDLA SoC for Efficient Deep Learning Inference},